Murder of Jamar Pinkney Jr.

-On November 16, 2009, Jamar Pinkney Sr. murdered his 15-year-old son, Jamar Pinkney Jr. in an execution-style shooting in Detroit, Michigan.
+On November 16, 2009, 15-year-old Jamar Pinkney Jr. was murdered by his father, 37-year-old Jamar Pinkney Sr., in an execution-style shooting in Detroit, Michigan.

 Pinkney Sr. said that Pinkney Jr. had admitted to sexually assaulting his 3-year old half-sister before he assaulted him, forced him to take off his clothes, marched him down the street while naked to a vacant lot, forced him to kneel and shot him in the head.

 On April 15, 2010, Pinkney Sr. was found guilty of murdering and assaulting Pinkney Jr. with a deadly weapon.
 He was sentenced to 37 to 80 years in prison.

 On November 15, 2012, the Michigan Court of Appeals denied Pinkney Sr.'s appeal and upheld his murder conviction, though they vacated one of his assault convictions.

 Murder

 Jamar Pinkney Jr. was a 15-year-old high school sophomore at Martin Luther King High School in Detroit.
 He was described as "articulate" and "always smiling".
 He was a student who received A's, B's, and C's in his courses.
+Jamar Pinkney Sr. was employed as a mail carrier by the United States Postal Service.

+According to court records, Pinkney Jr. first allegedly admitted to sexually assaulting his half-sister during a lengthy conversation with his mother Lazette Cherry on the night of November 15–16.
+She said that he seemed remorseful about his actions and requested therapy.
+According to Pinkney Jr., the assault occurred several months earlier.
+At his mother's request, Pinkney Jr. called his father at 3:00 a.m. to tell him about the sexual assault on his half-sister.
+The girl was sent to the Children's Hospital of Michigan following Pinkney Jr.'s statements.
+The results of her examinations were not released, but Pinkney Jr.'s mother stated that hospital staff "indicated her son had molested the girl".